 Check with your certifying County Board of Health if you have any questions.

-For your convenience, we scheduled five class dates for our Certification Courses.
+For your convenience, we scheduled these class dates for our Certification Courses.
 Choose the one that works best for you.

 | September 15